Haseem12/retailsage/php-backend-guide.md

 ## 6. Business Details Script (`/api/business-details.php`)

-This script will handle the form submission from the welcome page.
+This script handles the form submission from the welcome page.

 ```php
 <?php